magento/architecture/design-documents/scalars-for-templates.md

 E-mail templates in core Magento and developers are using objects in their own templates as well.

-In order to preserve backward compatibility E-mail templates read from _.html_ files will keep workings just as before allowing developers time to adopt these new changes.
+In order to preserve backward compatibility E-mail templates read from _.html_ files will keep working just as before allowing developers time to adopt these new changes.
+New static tests will be added to notify developers when they use method calls and _$this_ in E-mail templates, documentation will be update to walk developers through these changes.

+In order to keep existing templates working variables that are being passed now will remain, new core E-mail templates rewritten to use only data will be using newly added scalar variables.

 Existing user-defined E-mail templates will keep rendering as they were as well.
 Newly user-created templates must be rendered with limitations described above though.